anupdebnath/mikrotik-backup-to-git-script/readme.md

 Next, set up a script on the remote server to automatically commit and push the configuration files to a Git repository.

-Create a script on the remote server (e.g., `backup-config-to-git.sh`) that will automate the Git commit and push process.
+Create a script on the remote server (e.g. `backup-config-to-git.sh`) that will automate the Git commit and push process.

 ```
 #!/bin/bash